 Of course, supplements are available to you as well.

 A study out of Australia found that vitamin C deficiency was associated with cognitive impairment.
 Ensuring adequate vitamin C intake through food and supplementation is an easy addition to your practices for keeping your mind performing at its best.

-More research is needed, especially studies on using vitamin C for dementia and other memory-related issues.
+More research is needed, especially studies on using vitamin C for memory-related issues.
 But regular consumption in mid to early senior years could be what you need to feel as sharp as you can for as long as you can.